 - “There is always someone who is worser than you.
 Suck it up.”

-To be successful is to be happy.
-Hence another cringeworthy throwaway line “Do what makes you happy”.
-I believe there are potentially multiple “Bill Gates”, “Warren Buffet”, “Robert Kiyosaki”, “Steve Jobs” out there.
-Ably proclaiming to the same “Happy” outcomes.
-But with chaotically different processes, and contexts.
+There are potentially a lot more “Bill Gates”, “Warren Buffet”, “Robert Kiyosaki”, “Steve Jobs” in our midst.
+Just with chaotically different backgrounds and contexts.
 Some may not even be alive.
-They just aren’t being exposed or “survived” in first two pages of Google or Youtube.
+They just aren’t being found or “survived” in first two pages of Google or Youtube.

 Now compare to that with what I consider “Reflectional” statements.